dominikbraun/dca/installation-and-configuration/swarm-maintenance.md

 * Swarm Size = 8, Majority = 5 -> Fault Tolerance = 3
 * Swarm Size = 9, Majority = 5 -> Fault Tolerance = 4

-> Fault Tolerance = Swarm Size - Majority
+> Fault Tolerance = Swarm Size - Quorum
 > => Fault Tolerance = Swarm Size - (floor(Swarm Size / 2) + 1)

 For example, in a swarm with 5 nodes, if you lose 3 nodes, you don't have a quorum.
 Therefore you can't add or remove